vmware-archive/vmware-vcenter/docs/esx_portgroup_readme.md

 	 This method sets the mtu size of created port group.

   8. Set failback
-	 This method sets the failback policy on created  port group.
+	 This method sets the failback flag on created  port group.

   9. Set checkbeacon
 	 This method sets the checkbeacon flag on created port group.